 He earned numerous accolades, such as three NBA titles, two NBA Finals MVP awards, three regular-season MVP honors, 12 All-Star selections, nine All-NBA First Team nods, and the retirement of his No. 33 jersey.
 Bird is also the only forward in league history to win three straight regular-season MVP awards.

-Alongside former Los Angeles Lakers great Magic Johnson, Bird was a crucial component in lifting the NBA to prominence.
-The intense rivalry generated national and worldwide popularity for the league and elevated him to legendary status.
+Alongside Johnson, the former Los Angeles Lakers great, Bird was crucial in lifting the NBA to prominence.
+Their intense rivalry generated national and worldwide popularity for the league and elevated him to legendary status.

 A considerable part of his image became his trash-talking as numerous stories have cropped up regarding his banter over the years.
 One includes an unforgettable moment for fellow Hall of Famer Patrick Ewing.

-Bird never backed down from an opportunity to trash-talk an opponent on the court.
+Larry Bird never backed down from an opportunity to trash-talk an opponent.

 The player’s skill didn’t matter as Bird backed up his words with his play.
 That habit left a strong imprint on many of his colleagues, including former New York Knicks star big man Patrick Ewing, who recounted an unforgettable exchange with the fellow Hall of Famer.

 “He talks a lot,” Ewing recalled during an interview on the Arsenio Hall Show in 1994.
 “I remember a couple of times when he drove to the hole and I tried to block his shot and he was like, ‘You better sit down, you going to pop your arm out of your socket before you get this.'”

 Bird and Ewing had many memorable on-court battles.
-The trash-talking formed a bond between the all-time greats during their brief time together for the 1992 Olympic Dream team.
+The trash-talking even formed a bond between the all-time greats during their brief time together for the 1992 Olympic Dream Team.